harsha-simhadri/big-ann-benchmarks/t3/RANKING.md

 |text2image-1B      |0.86       |1510.624        |
 |ssnpp-1B           |0.9        |2000            |

-The most recent thresholds have changed from the original to the following reasons:
+The most recent thresholds have changed from the original for the following reasons:
 * Changes in how recall was computing to deal with ties in distance.
 * Changes in the radius for how the range search dataset
 * Also we decided to re-run the measurements of the baseline algorithm on the T3 baseline machine using the current evaluation framework.
 The original baselines were measured using a different software framework